-Primary medical care for the treatment of HIV includes the provision of care that is consistent with the most current HHS treatment guidelines.
+Percentage of existing patients, if applicable, with completed child abuse assessment (completed if patient aged 14 years and younger).
+Percentage of existing patients aged three (3) months and older living with HIV for whom there was documentation that a TB screening test was performed and results interpreted (for TB skin tests) at least once since the diagnosis of HIV (HRSA/HAB Performance Measure).
+Percentage of existing patients, regardless of age, for whom Hepatitis B screening was performed at least once since the diagnosis of HIV or for whom there is documented infection or immunity (HRSA/HAB Performance Measure).
+Percentage of existing patients for whom HCV screening was performed at least once since the diagnosis of HIV (HRSA/HAB Performance Measure).
+Percentage of patients, regardless of age, living with HIV who were prescribed HIV ART and who had a fasting lipid panel during the measurement year (HRSA/HAB Performance Measure).
+Documentation in Patient's Medical Chart Primary medical care for the treatment of HIV includes the provision of care that is consistent with the most current HHS treatment guidelines.
 Clinicians will develop/update the plan of care at each visit.
 If a patient refuses a treatment, such as vaccinations, documentation of denial will be written in the patient's medical chart.
 The provider developing the plan will sign each entry.

-- Percentage of flow sheets present and updated in the patient medical records. - Percentage of problem lists present and updated in the patient medical records. - Percentage of medication lists present and updated in the patient medical records.
+Percentage of patient medical records with signed clinician entries.
+Percentage of flow sheets present and updated in the patient medical records.
+Percentage of problem lists present and updated in the patient medical records.
+Percentage of medication lists present and updated in the patient medical records.
 Documentation of Missed Patient Appointments and Efforts to Bring the Patient into Care.
+Percentage of patient medical records with documentation of specific barriers and efforts to address missed appointments.

-The service provider or staff will conduct the following:

-- Contact patients who have missed three

-(3) consecutive appointments, using at least three (3) different forms of contact (email, phone, mail, emergency contact, phone call, referral to a DIS for home visit) prior to determining they are lost to follow-up; - Address any specific barriers to accessing services;

-Document the number of missed patient appointments and efforts to bring the patient into care
+The service provider or staff will conduct the following: 42 Contact patients who have missed three (3) consecutive appointments, using at least three (3) different forms of contact (email, phone, mail, emergency contact, phone call, referral to a DIS for home visit) prior to determining they are lost to follow-up; Address any specific barriers to accessing services; Document the number of missed patient appointments and efforts to bring the patient into care